Imagine standing on the shoreline, witnessing a group of majestic manatees gliding gracefully through the crystal-clear waters of a Florida spring.

 Of course, you're not allowed to touch or actively interact with the manatees when kayaking.
 In fact, if a manatee approaches you, you have to keep your paddle in the kayak.
 You can't put it in the water (they have heavy fines for that if you do).

 I got to see a huge manatee come up for air right next to my kayak.
 It popped its head out, took a look at me, and went under again.

 There are a couple of self-guided nature walks available in the park.
 A boardwalk trail is a short walk, allowing visitors to enjoy the spring's pristine beauty on their way to the spring.

-Pine Island trail is a more challenging, 3.6 miles (one way) trail that goes through the scrub brush, first, and along the blackwater river of St. John's.
+Pine Island trail is a more challenging, 3.6 miles (one way) trail that goes through the scrub brush first and along St. John's blackwater river.
 Trail condition updates are posted at the trailhead.

 What facilities are there in the park?